dple/dple.github.io/_posts/2024-06-02-how-bulletproofs-avoid-trusted-setup.md

   - zk-SNARK
 ---

-When you are just entering into the ZKP realm, digging to zk-SNARKs protocols such as [Groth16](https://eprint.iacr.org/2016/260.pdf), [Plonk](https://eprint.iacr.org/2019/953), [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf), etc, you may pose yourself questions as follows:
+When you are just entering into the ZKP realm, digging into zk-SNARKs protocols such as [Groth16](https://eprint.iacr.org/2016/260.pdf), [Plonk](https://eprint.iacr.org/2019/953), [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf), etc, you may pose yourself questions as follows:

 1) `What is the trusted setup protocol?`